Skip to Content

 The Aruba Airport has pre-clearance for passengers traveling to the U.S.

-Apart from a higher number of direct flights, Aruba offers another huge advantage to U.S. visitors regarding air travel.
-When flying back home from Aruba, this airport has its own section for U.S. flights.
+When flying back home from Aruba, this airport offers a major advantage for American travelers: it has its own section for U.S. flights.
 Therefore, you actually pass through U.S. Customs & Border Protection before boarding your flight home.

-Getting re-entry out of the way before actually taking off on your flight saves a ton of time.
-Once you land in the U.S., you proceed directly to the baggage claim instead of going through customs again.
+Getting re-entry out of the way before actually taking off on your flight saves a ton of time!
+Once you land in the United States, you proceed directly to the baggage claim instead of going through customs again.

 Is Aruba or Curacao better?